 Medications – Insomnia is a side effect of many common medications, including over-the-counter preparations that contain caffeine.
 People who suspect their medications are causing them to lose sleep should check with their physician9.

 To a highly creative individual, alcohol poses a major health-vs-brain dilemma.
-Certainly, it should be avoided 3-5 hours before sleep and should be avoided before intellectual work.
-If you drink yourself to sleep (e.g. after a stressful day), you should remember that alcohol is quickly metabolized, and will produce an acetaldehyde rebound effect that will greatly increase chances of waking up during the night.
-This effect keeps alcoholics up at nights, depriving them of REM sleep6.
+Certainly, it should be avoided 3-5 hours before sleep and before intellectual work.
+If you drink yourself to sleep (e.g. after a stressful day), you should remember that alcohol is quickly metabolized, and will produce an acetaldehyde rebound effect that will greatly increase your chances of waking up during the night.
+This effect keeps alcohol-addicted people up at night, depriving them of REM sleep6.

 Caffeine – Ninety percent of Americans use some form of caffeine to fight the feeling of drowsiness.
 Caffeine has a profound effect on the central nervous system by blocking adenosine receptors5, which holds drowsiness at bay.
-Besides coffee, caffeine is found in soda as well as in chocolate and tea.
-It is addictive and acts, via similar channels, as amphetamines and cocaine.
+Besides coffee, caffeine is found in soda, chocolate, and tea.
+It is an addictive substance and acts, via similar channels, as amphetamines and cocaine.
 As an arousal drug, caffeine may cause insomnia.
 Caffeine will suppress REM sleep and this is why it should never be taken 6-7 hours before sleep (caffeine’s half-life is about 6 hours for normal metabolizers).

 Can Sleep Increase Growth Hormone Release?

 “We actually know that if we increase deep sleep, we can increase growth hormone,” said Eve Van Cauter, a professor of medicine who led the study, published in the Journal of the American Medical Association.13 The study was limited to healthy men, and it is unclear whether the findings apply to women.
 Dr. Van Cauter and her team looked at sleep studies conducted on 149 men from 1985 to 1999.
 They found that by the time men reach age 45, they have nearly lost the ability to fall into deep sleep, which is when men primarily produce growth hormone.

-Recovery Time Necessary after Exercise
+Sleep and Recovery: Time is Necessary after Exercise

 Recently, researchers at McMaster University in Hamilton, Ontario, and the Washington University School of Medicine in St. Louis conducted a study to determine how long muscle recovery takes.
-In their study, six healthy young men who regularly engaged in weight training, carried out four sets each of biceps, concentration, and preacher curls (12 sets in all), with three to four minutes of rest between sets.
+In their study, six healthy young men who regularly engaged in weight training carried out four sets each of biceps, concentration, and preacher curls (12 sets in all), with 3-4 minutes of rest between sets.
 Resistance was set at 80 percent of maximum and each set consisted of as many reps as a subject could handle.

-Based on this study and a previous investigation, the scientists determined that the rate of protein synthesis in muscles stressed by a hard workout increases by about 50 per cent four hours after the rugged workout is over, while the rate of synthesis in muscles not used during training remains unchanged.
+Based on this study and a previous investigation, scientists determined that the rate of protein synthesis in muscles stressed by a hard workout increases by about 50 percent four hours after the rugged workout is over, while the rate of synthesis in muscles not being used during training remains unchanged.
 This is evidence that muscles are repairing damage accrued from the workout and perhaps building new structures to make themselves stronger and more fatigue-resistant in the future.